fabbe50/FabsServerTweaks/README.md

   - All `ice` blocks, this is applied through the `#minecraft:ice` tag, so it includes modded ice blocks if the tag is used by the mod author.
   - All `glazed terracotta` blocks

+### Enderman Teleportation Inhibitor

+If the gamerule is active, placing an ender dragon head on top of a respawn anchor will prevent enderman from teleporting within a 10 block radius.

 ### Beds and Sleeping Bags

 - Beds named `Sleeping Bag` act as sleeping bags instead of spawn-setting beds.